-- d minimise conflicts of interest between itself and a client, between two of its clients, between a client and the underlying UCITS being managed and between two UCITS;61 and
+- minimise conflicts of interest between itself and a client, between two of its clients, between a client and the underlying UCITS being managed, and between two UCITS;61 and

-UCITS IV sets out principles that UCITS management companies must comply with when establishing and applying their remuneration policies.
-For example, UCITS management companies must have remuneration policies that promote sound and effective risk management and do not encourage risk-taking or impair the management company’s duty to act in the best interests of the UCITS.63 At least half of the variable part of the remuneration of management companies must be paid in assets of their UCITS, unless the management of the UCITS accounts for less than half of the total portfolio.64 Payment of at least a further 40 per cent of this variable remuneration (or 60 per cent if the variable remuneration is of a particularly high amount) is to be deferred for a minimum of three years65 to encourage managers to take a long-run view.
-ESMA published further guidelines on these remuneration principles in March 2016, which came into force in January 2017.66
+UCITS IV sets out principles that UCITS management companies must comply with when establishing and applying their remuneration policies, and these principles remain unchanged by UCITS V. For example, UCITS management companies must have remuneration policies that promote sound and effective risk management, and that do not encourage risk-taking or impair a management company's duty to act in the best interests of the UCITS.64 At least half of the variable part of the remuneration of management companies must be paid in assets of their UCITS, unless the management of the UCITS accounts for less than half of the total portfolio.65 Payment of at least a further 40 per cent of this variable remuneration (or 60 per cent if the variable remuneration is of a particularly high amount) is to be deferred for a minimum of three years66 to encourage managers to take a long-run view.
+ESMA published further guidelines on these remuneration principles in March 2016, which came into force in January 2017.67

 UCITS IV also contains detailed provisions relating to the freedom to provide cross-border services and the freedom of establishment for management companies within the EU.
-These make clear that a UCITS is free to be managed by a company that is authorised in a Member State other than the UCITS’s home Member State,67 while management companies are also permitted to establish branches in other Member States subject to compliance with certain notification requirements.68
+These make clear that a UCITS is free to be managed by a company that is authorised in a Member State other than the UCITS' home Member State,68 while management companies are also permitted to establish branches in other Member States subject to compliance with certain notification requirements.69

 vii UCITS depositaries

-UCITS must entrust the safe custody of their assets to a depositary for safekeeping.69 It is the responsibility of the depositary to ensure the following:
+UCITS must entrust the safe custody of their assets to a depositary for safekeeping.70 It is the responsibility of the depositary to ensure the following:

-- b the value of the units is calculated in accordance with applicable national law and the fund’s constitution and rules;
+- the value of the units is calculated in accordance with the applicable national law and the fund's constitution and rules;

-- d any sums due to the fund or securities acquired are remitted to the fund within specified time limits; and
+- any sums due to the fund or securities acquired are remitted to the fund within specified time limits;

-- e income is applied in accordance with applicable national laws and the fund’s constitution and rules.
+- income is applied in accordance with applicable national laws and the fund's constitution and rules;

 In relation to sub-custody, Article 24 of UCITS IV previously stated that a

-In December 2015, the Commission adopted a Delegated Regulation74 setting out the detailed Level 2 measures that relate to depositaries.
-The Delegated Regulation has been applicable since 13 October 2016 and includes provisions relating to:
+In December 2015, the Commission adopted the 2016 Delegated Regulation75 setting out the detailed Level 2 measures that relate to depositaries.
+The 2016 Delegated Regulation has been applicable since 13 October 2016 and includes provisions relating to:

-- b obligations on the depositary relating to oversight, due diligence, segregation and insolvency protection;
+- obligations on the depositary relating to oversight, due diligence, segregation and insolvency protection;

-It is clear that, as a result of the changes introduced by UCITS V and those introduced by the Delegated Regulation, there is greater exposure for depositaries.
-The consequences remain open to question, with some predicting significant fee increases and others the concentration of depositories to a very small number of global custodians who have the expertise and coverage necessary to provide the enhanced level of protection; the answer is likely to be a combination of both.
+It is clear that, as a result of the changes introduced by UCITS V and those introduced by the 2016 Delegated Regulation and the 2018 Delegated Regulation, there is greater exposure for depositaries.
+The consequences remain open to question, with some predicting significant fee increases, and others the concentration of depositories to a very small number of global custodians who have the expertise and coverage necessary to provide the enhanced level of protection.
+The answer is likely to be a combination of both.

 viii UCITS mergers

-Chapter VI of UCITS IV contains rules designed to facilitate both domestic and cross-border mergers of UCITS funds.
-There are three different methods of merging UCITS:75
+Chapter VI of UCITS IV contains rules designed to facilitate both domestic and cross-border mergers of UCITS funds, and again, the UCITS V regime does not amend these rules.
+There are three different methods of merging UCITS:78

-- a a UCITS (the merging UCITS) is dissolved without going into liquidation, and transfers all of its assets and liabilities to a second UCITS in exchange for the issue of units to its unitholders (with, if applicable, a cash payment not exceeding 10 per cent of the net asset value);
+- the merging UCITS is dissolved without going into liquidation, and transfers all of its assets and liabilities to a second UCITS in exchange for the issue of units to its unitholders (with, if applicable, a cash payment not exceeding 10 per cent of the net asset value);

-- b two UCITS are dissolved without going into liquidation, and transfer all of their assets and liabilities to a new UCITS in exchange for the issue to their unitholders of units (possibly with a cash payment, not exceeding 10 per cent of the net asset value); or
+- two UCITS are dissolved without going into liquidation, and transfer all of their assets and liabilities to a new UCITS in exchange for the issue to their unitholders of units (possibly with a cash payment not exceeding 10 per cent of the net asset value); or

 A merger must be authorised by the competent authorities of the home Member State of each merging UCITS.
-Those authorities must be provided with certain key information, including the terms of the proposed merger.76 The competent authorities of the merging UCITS’s home Member State will then forward that information to the competent authorities of the other UCITS’s home Member State, who may require that the information to be given to unitholders is modified.
+Those authorities must be provided with certain key information, including the terms of the proposed merger.79 The competent authorities of the merging UCITS' home Member State will then forward that information to the competent authorities of the other UCITS' home Member State, which may require that the information to be given to unitholders is modified.

 The competent authorities of the home state of the merging UCITS must authorise the merger if:

-If the national laws of Member States require unitholders to vote to approve the merger, the approval must not require more than 75 per cent of the votes cast at a unitholders’ general meeting.77 The quorum requirements cannot be more onerous for cross-border UCITS mergers than for domestic UCITS mergers and cannot be more onerous for UCITS mergers than for corporate mergers.
+If the national laws of Member States require unitholders to vote to approve the merger, the approval must not require more than 75 per cent of the votes cast at a unitholders' general meeting.80 The quorum requirements cannot be more onerous for cross-border UCITS mergers than for domestic UCITS mergers, and cannot be more onerous for UCITS mergers than for corporate mergers.

 In practice, the merger of a UCITS is a process hampered by bureaucratic and taxation hurdles, despite the rules in UCITS IV.
 These hurdles include the costs involved in notifying all the investors in funds that are merging, the time delay in obtaining regulatory approval for the communications to investors, and the differing tax treatments of the portfolio transfer, cancellation and issue of units.
 Despite the undoubted scope for cross-border fund mergers – European funds are typically much smaller and more expensive than their counterparts in North America – there has been no significant increase in merger activity.
 Whether the taxation and bureaucratic impediments to a more efficient investment fund market within the EU can be removed, or at least materially reduced, depends on the politics of individual Member States; however, the omens are not favourable, at least in the short term.